codio-content/book-converter/OPENDSA.README.md

 ### JSAV images

-To make assets add to config lines
+To make jsav iframe assets need to add to `codio_structure.yaml` options

 ```
 opendsa:
   writeIframe: true
 ```

-In generate folder will appear subfolder with name `jsav` - upload it to base CDN path
+In generate folder will appear subfolder with name `jsav` - need to upload it to base CDN path